EnochRick/xeto/EnocRicksNotes.md

 The youtube Channel where Brian Frank Gives some great overviews https://www.youtube.com/@briansfrank

-This is where I started digging to import my xeto files into my local instance of skyspark: https://skyfoundry.com/forum/topic/8089
+This is where I started digging for workflow ideas, general knowledge and for information on how to import my xeto files into my local instance of skyspark.
+I eventually commented on one with this page. https://skyfoundry.com/forum/topic/8089

 https://skyfoundry.com/forum/topic/8131